Thyroid Diet: Foods To Eat For Hypothyroidism & Hyperthyroidism

 - Consume vitamin and mineral supplements.

 - Consume adequate protein.
-You can consult a registered dietitianiΒ XAn expert with specialized training in foods and nutrition who assesses patientsβ health needs and curates a customized diet plan. in this regard.
+You can consult a registered dietitiani An expert with specialized training in foods and nutrition who assesses patients’ health needs and curates a customized diet plan. in this regard.

 - Get your daily dose of healthy fats by consuming flaxseeds, olive oil, flaxseed oil, etc.

-A thyroid diet needs to be designed keeping in mind the type of thyroid condition you have, like hypothyroidism (inactive thyroid) and hyperthyroidism (overactive thyroid).
+Designing a thyroid diet plan must be done keeping in mind the type of thyroid condition you have, like hypothyroidism (inactive thyroid) and hyperthyroidism (overactive thyroid).
 Hypothyroidism can disrupt the menstrual cycle and cause weight gain and constipation.
 Consume foods rich in iodine, selenium, zinc, and other essential nutrients.
 Cook vegetables like spinach, cauliflower, and kale properly as they contain goitrogens that prevent thyroid hormone production.
-However, hyperthyroidism, which causes weight loss and increased heart rate, can be managed by eating the same vegetables.
-Consult a dietitian and get a customized diet chart depending on your health condition.
+However, hyperthyroidism, which causes weight loss and increased heart rate, can be managed by eating the same vegetables and practicing stress management for thyroid health.
+You may also try natural remedies for hypothyroidism to control and manage it, such as Ashwagandha, ginger, and nettle.
+Alternatively, in terms of stress management, meditation for thyroid health may also be considered.
+Consult a dietitian for a customized diet chart, depending on your health condition.

 Frequently Asked Questions